box/developer.box.com/content/guides/applications/app-gallery.md

 ## Unpublishing an app

 Once approved and published, an application can be unpublished from the same control panel.
-Head over to the [Developer Console][devconsole] and select your application.
+Navigate to the [Developer Console][devconsole] and select your application.
 Then, select the "App Gallery" panel from the left-hand sidebar.
 The app can be unpublished from this page.